Asian markets rise ahead of US inflation data

 BEIJING — Asian stock markets rose Wednesday as investors waited for U.S. inflation data some worry might lead to more interest rate hikes.

-Shanghai, Tokyo, Hong Kong and Seoul rose.
-Sydney declined.
-Oil prices rebounded from Tuesday's plunge but stayed below $100 per barrel.
+U.S. futures edged higher and oil prices rebounded from Tuesday's plunge but stayed below $100 per barrel.

-Wall Street's benchmark S&P 500 index declined Tuesday ahead of the government's release of data on June consumer prices and company results.
+Wall Street's benchmark S&P 500 index declined Tuesday ahead of the government's release of data on June consumer prices.
+A fresh round of company results is due this week.

 Investors worry U.S. and European central bank action to cool inflation that is running at a four-decade high might derail global economic growth.
 The Federal Reserve raised its key interest rate by 0.75 percentage points last month, triple its usual margin, and two members of its rate-setting panel say they support a similar hike this month.

+South Korea's central bank on Wednesday hiked its policy rate by an unprecedented margin of 0.5 percentage points to 2.25%, seeking to tamp down price increases that have been worsened by soaring energy and commodity prices and disruptions caused by Russia's war on Ukraine.

-New Zealand's central bank on Wednesday lifted its benchmark interest rate half a percentage point to 2.5% as it attempts to dampen inflation.
-It was the third time this year that the Central Bank of New Zealand had lifted the cash rate by 50 basis points, following hikes in April and May.
+New Zealand's central bank also lifted its benchmark interest rate by half a percentage point to 2.5%.
+It was the third time this year that the Reserve Bank of New Zealand had lifted the cash rate by 50 basis points, following hikes in April and May.
 There was also a quarter-percentage-point rise in February.

 The S&P 500 lost 0.9% to 3,818.80, declining for a third day.
 Technology, health care and energy stocks accounted for a big share of losses.